elastic/crawler/docs/features/EXTRACTION_RULES.md

 ## Summary

-Extraction rules enable you to customize how the crawler extracts content from webpages.
+Extraction rules enable you to customize how the Elastic Open Web Crawler extracts content from webpages.
-Extraction rules are configured in the Crawler config file.
-These are configured under the `domains[].extraction_rulesets` field.
+Extraction rules are configured in the crawler config file, under the `domains[].extraction_rulesets` field.

-`domains[].extraction_rulesets` is an array, and it is tied to the `url` within the same `domains` array item.
+`domains[].extraction_rulesets` is an array tied to the `url` within the same `domains` array item.
-If a crawl result's base URL matches the configured `domains[].url`, then Crawler will check if the crawl result's full URL matches any of the URL filters.
+If a crawl result's base URL matches the configured `domains[].url`, Open Crawler will then check whether the result’s full URL matches any of the URL filters.
-If any of the URL filters match, then Crawler will execute the extraction rules.
+If any filter matches, the crawler will execute the associated extraction rules.

 ## URL Filters